Skip to content

 When the daemon is unreachable, the shim never writes user-visible text into stdout — anything that reaches Claude's additionalContext / Cursor's agent_message lands in the model's input stream and registers as a prompt-injection attempt, regardless of wording.
 We surface daemon health through channels that bypass the model entirely, with a different surface per harness based on what each one's hook spec actually exposes:

-All three harnesses share the wrapper-stability fix: the hook command Claude Code / Codex / Cursor spawn points at <agentlockHome>/bin/agentlock (e.g. ~/Library/Application Support/OpenAgentLock/bin/agentlock on macOS), written by agentlock install.
+All enforceable harnesses share the wrapper-stability fix: the hook command that Claude Code / Codex CLI / Cursor / Gemini spawn points at <agentlockHome>/bin/agentlock (e.g. ~/Library/Application Support/OpenAgentLock/bin/agentlock on macOS), written by agentlock install.
 The path lives in our state dir, not in the package manager's node_modules tree, so package upgrades don't strand the wired path.
 The same applies to agentlock-status.
 Both paths are shell-quoted in the wired command string so spaces (Application Support) survive /bin/sh -c parsing.

-agentlock install auto-enables the flag for you: it creates ~/.codex/config.toml if missing, flips codex_hooks = false to true, or appends the line to an existing TOML — backing the original up first.
+The installer writes ~/.codex/hooks.json entries that spawn agentlock hook codex <event>, which forwards to /v1/hooks/codex/<event>. agentlock install auto-enables the flag for you: it creates ~/.codex/config.toml if missing, flips [features].hooks = false to true, or adds the key to an existing TOML — backing the original up first.
 The flag stays user-removable; we never enable it without an install run.

 Codex command hooks are bash-only today; MCP coverage at the hook layer is a tracked upstream gap, not something we can paper over.